damian-pastorini/reldens-docs/contents-creation.md

 - [Respawn Areas](entities/respawn-areas.md)
 - [Skills](entities/skill.md)

-Note: though is recommended to learn the info in the links above, you don't need to read all of them now to follow the content creation steps.

 Ways to create the game contents:

 - Through the [generators and imports](generators-and-imports.md) available as commands.